River-Mochi/CS2-Templates/docs/InstanceEntities.md

 | Building rebuild (delete + place again) | Forces a clean init using current prefab state |
 | Some service/system-specific “refresh” method | Recomputes runtime data (best-case, but must be located per system) |

-This is why “rebuild / change extension / toggle upgrade” is often the most reliable player method.
+This is why Player driven “rebuild / change extension / upgrade” is often the most reliable.

 ---